 You should also seek advice from your local environmental health department to ensure you comply with legal obligations under the Health and Safety at Work Act 1974 and the Food Safety Act.

 Ofsted will also notify your local fire authority of your registration application, and they may contact you to arrange an inspection.
 You will then have to meet any recommendations made to you by the fire authority.

-Once you are registered, Ofsted will assess the nursery at least once every three years to make sure it conforms with the national standards.
+Once you are registered, Ofsted will assess your nursery at least once every three years to make sure it conforms with the national standards.

-More detailed information on the registration process and the national standards can be obtained from Ofsted or your local authority.
+More detailed information on the registration process on how to open a nursery and the national standards can be obtained from Ofsted or your local authority.